 We’re so excited to bring you these beautiful, hand-woven scarves and shawls from Dandarah, one of our new Marketplace partners!
 Give these luxurious, handmade treasures to your loved ones, and let them enjoy the beauty and quality of fair trade!

 No ethical holiday shopping guide is complete without some stocking stuffers!
 If you’re still stuffing stockings this year, here are some ideas to help you make your holidays fair trade!

 Due to their tiny size and huge practicality during the drying winter, lip balms are the perfect stocking stuffer!
-And these fair trade lip balms are even better for people and planet!
+And these zero waste lip balms made with fair trade shea and beeswax are even better for people and planet!

 This little candle is as lovely-smelling as it is cute!
 The all-natural beeswax smells of honey!
 This beehive beeswax candle is a great addition to any stocking this year!

 No doubt, your ethical holiday shopping list should include some items for your own pantry!
 If you’re planning to bake cookies, have a special breakfast or enjoy a biscuit with an after-supper cuppa, there are plenty of ways you can make your holidays more ethical!

 If you have a vegan in the family, you’ll want to keep a can of this dairy-free whipping cream on hand!
 Cha’s Organics coconut whipping cream is exactly the non-dairy topping you need for your favourite holiday pies and cakes!

 We hope this ethical holiday shopping guide has been helpful in your quest to vote with your dollar!
 Each of us is on a different path, of course.
 Doing what we can, exactly where we are right now, is the most important thing.
 Swap a couple things out for a fair trade alternative, or swap them all to become a fair trade superstar!

 Whatever you do, be sure you have a wonderful, safe and warm holiday season!